 Recommended Uses

-DAMPCOURSE CREAM is designed to be installed into the mortar bed of masonry walls.
-Once the DAMPCOURSE CREAM is injected into the mortar bed, this thixotropic cream can stay in close contact with the mortar bed and slowly release silane/siloxane into the capillaries of the mortar bed until the cream is completely absorbed into the mortar bed.
-The cream also penetrates the bricks or other masonry substrates above and below the mortar bed.
-The silane/siloxane reacts with the mortar bed and the bricks forming a permanent polysiloxane damp-course within the treated wall.
+DAMPCOURSE CREAM is designed for injection into the mortar bed of masonry walls.
+Once installed, the thixotropic cream remains in close contact with the mortar and gradually releases silane/siloxane into its capillaries until fully absorbed.
+During this process, the cream also penetrates the surrounding bricks or masonry above and below the mortar bed.
+The silane/siloxane then reacts with the mortar and masonry to form a permanent polysiloxane damp-course within the treated wall.

 Figure 1.
 Positions for drilling